alinilie/openfeedback-client/README.md

 # Openfeedback client

 This is a simple feedback application integrated with photon-power-ui-kit and React.js which will communicate with a Symfony API
+The purpose is to create an open-source platform for feedback using a meaningful and pleasant design.

 ### Installation steps
 You should check if you have node.js installed if not download it from here https://nodejs.org/en/